Essential management skills

 Give effective feedback

-The activities of a manager – The practical aspects
+The role & activities of a manager – Practical aspects

 Understanding your behavioural preferences (using PRISM® profiling tool)